 During the degree, engineering knowledge is built-up and nurtured, with specific objectives associated with each component Programme Stage.
-Development of design skills and teamwork are at the heart of the City, University of London engineering degrees throughout the programme.
-Programme Stage 1 is common across all of the engineering degrees.
+Development of design skills and teamwork are at the heart of the City University of London engineering degrees throughout the Programme.
+Programme Stage 1 is common across five of the engineering degrees offered by City University.
 This introductory year is intended to give you a thorough grounding in the fundamental and applied science and mathematics appropriate for an engineer, as well as developing personal skills such as time and quality management.
 During Programme Stage 1, you will have the opportunity to undertake preliminary engineering designs through group activity.
-Common to most stage 1 and 2 and across all Engineering programmes, you will be offered a core module termed as the Engineering in Society.
-During stage 1 this module will introduce the engineering discipline with particular emphasis on some key topics such as sustainability, the environment, healthcare, space, and autonomous vehicles.
-It will also incorporate personal tutoring and a series of seminars to improve your soft skills (presentations, CV building employability skills etc.).
+Common to all stage 1 and 2 and across all Engineering Programmes, you will be offered a core module termed as the "Engineering in Society".
+During stage 1, this module will introduce the engineering discipline with particular emphasis on some key topics such as sustainability, the environment, healthcare, space, autonomous vehicles.
+It will also incorporate personal tutoring and a series of seminars to improve your soft skills (presentations, CV building...)
 During the second year, the module will focus on an introduction to engineering management and the circular economy.
 It will also incorporate training in employability and promote multi-skills engineering.
 This module during the first two stages will be assessed by both the lecturers and the personal tutors.
-In stage 3, the same module (called The Engineer in Society: energy for all) is offered and tailored to your engineering discipline.
+In stage 3, the same module (called Mechanical Engineering Practice in the Society) is still offered but tailored to the engineering discipline you have chosen.
 Particular emphasis will be given to an interdisciplinary approach to engineering, sustainability, societal and moral impact of engineering.
 Further help in building your curriculum and enhancing your employability potential will also be provided.
-At the end of Programme Stage 1 (assuming that you have met the academic requirements described below) you will have the opportunity to decide whether to remain on the BEng (Hons) Energy and Sustainability Engineering degree or switch to one of six other engineering BEng (Hons) degrees.
+At the end of Programme Stage 1 (assuming that you have met the academic requirements described below) you will have the opportunity to decide whether to remain on the BEng (Hons) Mechanical and Design Engineering degree or switch to one of 6 other engineering BEng (Hons) degrees.

 This flexibility in choice at the end of Programme Stage 1 enables you to follow the discipline that best matches your strengths and most attracts you.
-In Programme Stage 2 you will start to specialise and learn to apply engineering analysis to simple but representative components of energy and sustainability engineering systems.
-You will further study engineering design and given an energy and sustainability engineering challenge, approaching a professional level exercise.
-You will also advance your knowledge of materials and thermal power systems while studying electronics, mechatronics, and data analysis.
-A significant proportion of Programme Stage 3 is focused upon the individual project.
-In Programme Stage 3 you also study specialist topics including Renewable Energy systems, Smart buildings, Through Life Engineering, Energy policy and Energy storage.
+In Programme Stage 2 you will start to specialise and learn to apply engineering analysis to simple but representative components of engineering systems.
+You will further study mechanical design and given an engineering challenge, approaching a professional level exercise.
+You will also advance your knowledge of solid and fluid mechanics while studying mechatronics, computational methods and data analysis.
+As with other years, a significant proportion of Programme Stage 3 is focused upon design and individual project.
+It will be in Programme Stage 3 that you will select a realistic industrial related mechanical design/research project.
+This enables you to draw together and apply knowledge gained over a number of subject areas.
+In Programme Stage 3 you also study specialist topics including fluid mechanics, heat transfer, structural analysis, mechatronics and control, and Renewable Energy.